-This article explains how to configure and use Microsoft Edge to sync your favorites, passwords, and other browser data across all your signed-in devices.
-This article also provides troubleshooting steps for the most commonly encountered sync issues.
-It also includes the recommended tools for gathering the logs needed for troubleshooting.
+This article explains how admins can configure Microsoft Edge to sync user favorites, passwords, and other browser data across all signed-in devices.

 Applies to Microsoft Edge version 77 or later unless otherwise noted.